dappnode/DAppNodeDocs/docs/install.md

 # Install DAppNode

 Think of DAppNode as an operating system.
 In fact, it is; our savvy team has taken Debian and have super-powered it to be your gateway to access the decentralized web.
-(We started with Ubuntu but DAppNode 0.2.0 has moved to Debian, with compatibility for Debian 9 and 10)

 While you can run DAppNode on a Virtual Private Server (VPS), we **highly encourage you to run DAppNode on your own physical server**.
 The intention of DAppNode is to create a strong network of decentralized servers.
 Running DAppNode on centralized virtual servers defeats the purpose. 😉That being said, we realize it may be easiest to get started and test the system on a VPS.

 ---

-⚠️ **DAppNode is intended to use in a server.
-Do not install DAppNode on your laptop**

-⚠️ If you do so the installation will erase all its content.
+⚠️ **DAppNode is intended to be installed on a dedicated machine.
+Do not install DAppNode on your laptop** ⚠️ If you do so the installation will erase all its content.
 See details below

 ---

-## Minimum requirements
+# Minimum requirements

 You will need a dedicated machine to install it.

-Ethereum is big!
-To cope with it, you’ll need to have a dedicated machine with some minimum specs to keep up with Ethereum's chain.

-That is why we recommend having at least 4gbs RAM (ideally 8GB) and an SSD hard drive with at least 256 GB (add capacity as you like, keep in mind that only Ethereum mainet is 180 GB at press time).
+We recommend having at least 4GB RAM (ideally 8GB+) and an SSD hard drive with at least 256GB (add capacity as you like, keep in mind that only Ethereum mainnet is 180GB at press time).

 In the client side you just need an OpenVPN client installed in the device with which you want to connect to your DAppNode.
 See info on recommended clients and installation [here](https://github.com/dappnode/DAppNode/wiki/OpenVPN-Client-Guide)

-## How to install DAppNode on your machine
+# How to install DAppNode on your machine

 Okay, so you’re ready to join the real DAppers.
 Let us show you how to make that hardware sing the hardware decentralization song!

+You can choose between two methods to install DAppNode:
+* **Install DAppNode from an ISO** - When you want to perform a clean installation, installing the base operating system and DAppNode.
+* **Installation using the installer script** - When you already have a machine with an operating system and you want just to install DAppNode on it.

-### How to install DAppNode from an ISO
+## How to install DAppNode from an ISO

-Download the image from [DAppNode-ubuntu-18.04-server-amd64_v0.1.21.iso](https://github.com/dappnode/DAppNode/releases/download/v0.1.21/DAppNode-ubuntu-18.04-server-amd64_v0.1.21.iso) or [build it from source](https://github.com/dappnode/DAppNode_Installer)
+Download the image from [DAppNodeISO](https://iso.dappnode.io) or [build it from source](https://github.com/dappnode/DAppNode_Installer)

 ### Burn the ISO in a USB (~8 min)